microsoft/BuildXL/Documentation/Wiki/CoreConcepts.md

 Sandboxing is limited to observation of the machine local filesystem.
 Among other things, registry access, communication between processes on the machine, and communication to other machines are not tracked by BuildXL.
 Build graphs containing processes that access these resources may not be correctly cached by BuildXL since those dependencies are not tracked.

 The sandbox implementation varies based on the platform.
 See the [Sandboxing](../Specs/Sandboxing.md) document for more details.

-# Glossary
-* CopyFile - A primitive pip that copies a file from one location to another.
-The implementation is free to perform an equivalent operation, like hardlinking.
-* Dependency Graph - A Graph that describes the workflow of Pips and their dependencies represented as file accesses
-* Pip - Primitive Indivisible Process.
-The smallest unit of work tracked by BuildXL's dependency graph.
-Generally these are process invocations but may also include primitives like WriteFile, CopyFile
-* Sandbox - In BuildXL this refers to a mechanism to observe file accesses to ensure correct caching
-* WriteFile - A primitive Pip that writes content to a file.
-The content is determined by evaluation, not execution, of the build graph.